sabman/aicasts.com/006-mlflow-first-impressions.md

 # MLflow first impressions

 MLFlow fits in the bigger picture of managing AI/ML products.
 The lifecycle of developing ML products includes the experimentation and training phase.
-As data sources and ML models have gotten more complex the ability to manage these experiments have become unyeidly.
+As data sources and ML models have gotten more complex the ability to manage these experiments have become unyieldy.

 Overall goal: